Stationary Two-State System in Optics using Layered Materials: Discussion

 Perturbations should be incorporated into $H_{local}$, as they have the potential to disrupt stabilization and counteract corrections through interference.
 These perturbations arise from lattice vibrations and electron-phonon interactions, particularly in relation to the Raman effect.
 In this context, we examine some of these perturbations on symmetry considerations.

 Firstly, we observe that $H_{local}$ remains invariant under parity, as the fields transform according to $A_z(x)\to -A_z(-x), B_y(x) \to B_y(-x)$, and $J_z \to -J_z$.
-Let us introduce the axial (pseudo) gauge field $A^{ax}_z \equiv A_R-A_L$, which is even under parity as $A^{ax}_z(x)\to A^{ax}_z(-x)$.~\cite{bertlmann00} This is in contrast to the polar one $A_z=A_R+A_L$.
-Since $A_z(x)$ and $A_z^{ax}(x)$ are regarded as the bonding and anti-bonding orbitals of counter-propagating photons, $A_z^{ax}(x)$ is useful in discussing energy stabilization governed by graphene.
+Let us introduce the axial gauge field $A^{ax}_z \equiv A_R-A_L$, which is even under parity as $A^{ax}_z(x)\to A^{ax}_z(-x)$.~\cite{bertlmann00} This is in contrast to the polar one $A_z (=A_R+A_L)$.
+Since $A_z(x)$ and $A_z^{ax}(x)$ are regarded as the bonding and anti-bonding orbitals of counter-propagating photons, $A_z^{ax}(x)$ must be useful in discussing energy stabilization governed by graphene.
 Secondary, we point out that the current $J_z$ in graphene comprises two currents of different valleys $K$ and $K'$, as $J_z = J^K_z + J^{K'}_z$, which is even under the interchange of $K$ and $K'$.
-It is known that the axial current $J^{ax}_z$, which is odd under the valley degrees of freedom as $J^{ax}_z = J^K_z - J^{K'}_z$, couples to a field $D_z^{ax}(0)$ expressing distortions in graphene's hexagonal lattice.~\cite{Sasaki2006c,Sasaki2008e} For example, the primary Raman band in graphene, the $G$ band, results from their (phonon-electron) coupling: $D_z^{ax}(0) J^{ax}_z$.
-When the system is invariant under parity transformation, the perturbation in the form of $A_z^{ax}(0)J^{ax}_z$ is allowed, but $A_z(0)J^{ax}_z$ and $A^{ax}_z(0)J_z$ are not.
+It is known that the axial current $J^{ax}_z$, which is odd under the valley degrees of freedom as $J^{ax}_z = J^K_z - J^{K'}_z$, couples to a field $A_z^{q}(0)$ expressing distortions in graphene's hexagonal lattice.~\cite{Sasaki2006c,Sasaki2008e} For example, the primary Raman band in graphene, the $G$ band, results from their (phonon-electron) coupling: $A_z^{q}(0) J^{ax}_z$.

+When the system is invariant under parity transformation, the perturbation in the form of $A_z(0)J^{ax}_z$ is allowed, but $A_z^{ax}(0)J^{ax}_z$ and $A^{ax}_z(0)J_z$ are not.
 These are possible perturbations that make the system not invariant under parity transformation.
 Thus, there is a potential connection between the Raman effect and the axial gauge field, as $J_z^{ax}$ can act as the source of $A_z^{ax}$ and $A_z$.
 To further elucidate this point, we rewrite the photon wavefunctions in terms of $A_z$ and $A_z^{ax}$ as